hashicorp/vagrant/website/www/source/blog/2014-02-24-feature-preview-vagrant-1-5-share.html.markdown

 In addition to these options, there are other features we've built to help:

+  * Vagrant share uses end-to-end TLS connections.
+So even unencrypted TCP streams are encrypted through the various proxies and only unencrypted during the final local communication between the local proxy and the Vagrant environment.

   * SSH keys are encrypted by default, using a password that is not transmitted to our servers or across the network at all.